asb-school/ios-chat/README.md

 ### iOS Client

 Connects to the Node.JS Socket.IO server on port 5050.
-Make sure it's running.
-Have fun?
+Make sure the server is running.

 ### Node.JS Socket.IO server